-- School technical systems will be managed in ways that ensure that the school meets recommended technical requirements. - There will be regular reviews and audits of the safety and security of school technical systems. - Servers, wireless systems and cabling must be securely located and physical access restricted. - All users will have clearly defined access rights to school academy technical systems and devices.

-- All users (at KS1 and above) will be provided with a username and secure password by John Harwood (Technician) who will keep an up to date record of users and their usernames.
-Users are responsible for the security of their username and password and will be required to change their password every 6 months. - The administrator passwords for the school ICT system, used by the Network Manager (or other person) must also be available to the Headteacher or other nominated senior leader and kept in a secure place (school safe). - The Headteacher (with John Harwood) is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations. - Internet access is filtered for all users.
+- School technical systems will be managed in ways that ensure that the school meets recommended technical requirements. - There will be regular reviews and audits of the safety and security of school technical systems. - Servers, wireless systems and cabling must be securely located and physical access restricted. - All users will have clearly defined access rights to school academy technical systems and devices. - All users (at KS1 and above) will be provided with a username and secure password by John Harwood (Technician) who will keep an up to date record of users and their usernames.
+Adult users are responsible for the security of their username and password and will be required to change their password every 90 days. - The administrator passwords for the school ICT system, used by the Network Manager (or other person) must also be available to the Headteacher or other nominated senior leader and kept in a secure place (school safe). - The Headteacher (with John Harwood) is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations. - Internet access is filtered for all users.
 Illegal content (child sexual abuse images) is filtered by the broadband or filtering provider by actively employing the Internet Watch Foundation CAIC list.
-Content lists are regularly updated and internet use is logged and regularly monitored.
-Only the headteacher may request changes to this filtering. - The school has provided enhanced and differentiated user-level filtering (allowing different filtering levels for different ages/stages and different groups of users staff/pupils etc). - School technical staff and the E-Safety Co-ordinator regularly monitor and record the activity of users on the school technical systems and users are made aware of this in the Acceptable Use Agreement using Policy Central Enterprise. - An appropriate system is in place (all incidents to be reported to E-Safety Co-ordinator/Headteacher) for users to report any actual /potential technical incident/security breach to the relevant person, as agreed). - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc from accidental or malicious attempts which might threaten the security of the school systems and data.
+Content lists are regularly updated and internet use is logged and regularly monitored through Futures Cloud software.
+Only the headteacher may request changes to this filtering. - The school has provided enhanced and differentiated user-level filtering (allowing different filtering levels for different ages/stages and different groups of users staff/pupils etc). - School technical staff and the E-Safety Co-ordinator regularly monitor and record the activity of users on the school technical systems and users are made aware of this in the Acceptable Use Agreement using Futures Cloud.

+- An appropriate system is in place (all incidents to be reported to E-Safety Co-ordinator/Headteacher) for users to report any actual /potential technical incident/security breach to the relevant person, as agreed). - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc from accidental or malicious attempts which might threaten the security of the school systems and data.
 These are tested regularly.
 The school network and individual workstations are protected by up to date virus software. - An agreed policy is in place for the provision of temporary access of "guests" (eg trainee teachers, supply teachers, visitors) onto the school systems.
 Access is only given following an AUP being read and signed.
 This system allows network access tracking to specific users. - Personal use of school devices by staff users and their family members out of school is not allowed. - Staff are also forbidden from downloading executable files and installing programmes on school devices. - An agreed policy is in place regarding the use of removable media (eg memory sticks /CDs/DVDs) by users on school devices.
+Any removable media used must be encrypted.
+Staff are strongly encouraged to only use secure cloud based storage through School360/Google.
 Personal data cannot be sent over private email addresses or taken off the school site unless safely encrypted or otherwise secured.